Frank Ryan (Irish republican): Spying in Occupied Europe

-As far as the evidence goes, Ryan did not change his political views after his release from the Spanish prison; Francis Stuart and the Clissmanns agreed on that.
-According to the Clissmanns he remained "an Irish Republican and a Connolly Socialist" all his life.
+According to left-wing IRA man Seán Cronin (citing Francis Stuart and the Clissmanns), Ryan did not change his political views after his release from the Spanish prison.
+According to the Clissmanns, he remained "an Irish Republican and a Connolly Socialist" all his life.
 However he was frustrated because he could do nothing for Ireland.
 After the Summer of 1941 he was concerned with defending Ireland's neutrality and he sided with De Valera on that point.
 There was also the shortage of arms in Ireland to defend itself – Churchill had prevented any supplies of arms to the Republic because Ireland would not give up the ports, and the Americans would not contravene the embargo.
 Churchill had also hinted at an invasion of the south of Ireland should it be required – there was a lot for all concerned to ponder about in those troubled times.

-In 1941 Ryan wrote a number of letters to Irish Minister Leopold Kerney in Madrid.
-This was facilitated by the Germans to monitor events in Ireland and understand Ryan's position, as after the invasion of the Soviet Union the need to keep Ireland neutral grew, and Ryan was becoming increasingly important in their eyes (ironically, this invasion made Ryan even more opposed to German intentions).
-In most, if not all, these letters he expressed his desire to return to Ireland.
+In 1941, Ryan wrote a number of letters to Irish Minister Leopold Kerney in Madrid.
+The Germans facilitated this to monitor events in Ireland and understand Ryan's position, as after the invasion of the Soviet Union the need to keep Ireland neutral grew, and Ryan was becoming increasingly important in their eyes (ironically, this invasion made Ryan even more opposed to German intentions).
+In most, if not all, of these letters he expressed his desire to return to Ireland.
 In November 1941 he wrote:

 There might also be a situation (I was always a pessimist) in which I might be asked to do something I don't like.
 Such a situation is – soberly speaking – highly improbable.
 But if the unlikely were ever to happen...I won't do the dirty.
 And when you plant my tombstone, let it be of granite (like my stubborn cranium) contents.
 (Not for nothing did I earn the nickname of "The Mule" in my schooldays!)

 Once a feared invasion of Éire by US troops stationed in Northern Ireland in 1942 failed to materialise, Ryan was dropped as a possible mission specialist in further covert Abwehr and Foreign Ministry plans and operations.
 He was approached late 1943 for his opinion on the feasibility of a "Geheimsender" (secret transmitter) propaganda operation in Ireland for broadcast to the United States, but the plan never reached fruition.
 It is also known that he discussed Francis Stuart's radio broadcasts with him prior to their commencement.